-A writing area/table will encourage children to write for a variety of purposes and explore mark making.
+A mark making area encourages children to write for a variety of purposes and explore mark making.
 All children are encouraged to 'have a go' at writing and have access to a range of print and phonic aids, such as letter mats, to support their exploration in early writing.